Cochlear Implants

 An individualized aural (re)habilitation plan may include, but not be limited to, the following components:

-• Language development: Activities are focused on receptive and expressive development across communication domains (phonology, morphology, syntax, semantics, pragmatics).
+• Language development activities are focused on receptive and expressive development across communication domains (phonology, morphology, syntax, semantics, pragmatics).

-• Speech reading: Activities are focused on the observation of the speaker's mouth/lip movements in combination with their facial expressions and gestures.
+• Speechreading activities are focused on the observation of the speaker’s mouth/lip movements in combination with their facial expressions and gestures.

-• Metacognitive and executive functioning: Goals are typically integrated into other activities that address concepts such as strategy use, emotional regulation, working memory, and attention.
+• Metacognitive and executive functioning goals are typically integrated into other activities that address concepts such as strategy use, emotional regulation, working memory, and attention.

 Hearing Assistive Technology Systems